• Skip to main content

 chopsticks holding a bite of salmon dipping into Japanese yum yum sauce.

-Can I use other types of fish in this salmon recipe?
+Can I use other types of fish in this recipe?

 How to store leftover hibachi salmon?

-Store leftover salmon in an airtight container in the refrigerator for up to 2-3 days.
-To reheat, cook gently over medium low heat on the stove in the hibachi sauce, or add a few tablespoons of stock or water, if needed.
+Store in an airtight container in the fridge for 2 days.
+Reheat gently over medium-low heat on the stove in the leftover sauce, adding a splash of water or stock if it's gotten too thick.

 Print